yrzgithub/YTStreamer2.0/README.md

   6. GUI improved.

-  7. Parallel download (Download multiple files at the same time) etc..
+  7. Parallel download (Download multiple files at the same time)

-  8. Shows Lyrics in app or browser.
+  8. Shows Lyrics in app or browser etc...

   Note : This app gives its best in android 11 and android 12.